zntfdr/talks/2020 SPM All the things!/spm_all_the_things.md

 - testability
 - share between different projects/platforms
 - blessed by 
+- fun
+- easy to use
 - ...much more

-^Every package can have its own suit of tests
+^The gains are similar to frameworks, without their complexity Every package can have its own suit of tests

 ---

 # [fit] Getting
 # [fit] Started

-^Time to get started!
+^Alright!
+Hope to have convinced you!
+Time to get started!

 ---